secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Operating System Fundamentals/Linux Fundamentals/Introduction/Introduction to Shell.md

 ### Introduction
-- It is crucial to learn how to use the Linux shell, as there are many servers based on Linux.
-These are often used because Linux is less error-prone as opposed to Windows servers.
-For example, web servers are often based on Linux.
-Knowing how to use the operating system to control it effectively requires understanding and mastering Linux’s essential part, the `Shell`.
-When we first switched from Windows to Linux, does it look something like this:
-- A Linux terminal, also called a `shell` or command line, provides a text-based input/output (I/O) interface between users and the kernel for a computer system.
-The term console is also typical but does not refer to a window but a screen in text mode.
-In the terminal window, commands can be executed to control the system.
+- **Learning the Linux shell is essential**, as many servers, especially web servers, are based on Linux due to its reliability and fewer errors compared to Windows servers.
+- The **Linux terminal** (or shell/command line) serves as a text-based interface for users to interact with the system's kernel.
+- **The console** refers to the screen displaying text-mode input/output, not just a window.
-- We can think of a shell as a text-based GUI in which we enter commands to perform actions like navigating to other directories, working with files, and obtaining information from the system but with way more capabilities.
+- The **shell acts as a powerful text-based GUI**, allowing users to execute commands for tasks like navigating directories, managing files, and gathering system information.

 ### Terminal Emulators
-- Terminal emulation is software that emulates the function of a terminal.
-It allows the use of text-based programs within a graphical user interface (`GUI`).
-There are also so-called command-line interfaces (`CLI`) that run as additional terminals in one terminal.
-In short, a terminal serves as an interface to the shell interpreter.
+- **Terminal emulation software** replicates the function of a terminal, enabling the use of text-based programs within a graphical user interface (GUI).
+- **Command-line interfaces (CLI)** run as additional terminals within a terminal, serving as an interface to the shell interpreter.
-- Terminal emulators and multiplexers are beneficial extensions for the terminal.
-They provide us with different methods and functions to work with the terminal, such as splitting the terminal into one window, working in multiple directories, creating different workspaces, and much more.
+- **Terminal emulators and multiplexers** are useful tools that enhance the terminal experience, offering features like splitting the terminal window, working in multiple directories, creating different workspaces, and more.

 ### Shell
-- The most commonly used shell in Linux is the `Bourne-Again Shell` (`BASH`), and is part of the GNU project.
-Everything we do through the GUI we can do with the shell.
-The shell gives us many more possibilities to interact with programs and processes to get information faster.
-Besides, many processes can be easily automated with smaller or larger scripts that make manual work much easier.
+- The most commonly used shell in Linux is the **Bourne-Again Shell (BASH)**, part of the GNU project.
+It offers extensive capabilities for interacting with programs and processes, enabling faster access to information and easy automation through scripts.
-- Besides Bash, there also exist other shells like [Tcsh/Csh](https://en.wikipedia.org/wiki/Tcsh), [Ksh](https://en.wikipedia.org/wiki/KornShell), [Zsh](https://en.wikipedia.org/wiki/Z_shell), [Fish](https://en.wikipedia.org/wiki/Friendly_interactive_shell) shell and others.
+- Other shells available in Linux include:
+    - **Tcsh/Csh**: A C-like shell.
+    - **Ksh**: The KornShell, known for its scripting features.
+    - **Zsh**: A highly customizable shell with advanced features.
+    - **Fish**: A user-friendly and interactive shell with helpful features.